notahat/machinist/README.markdown

 *Fixtures aren't fun.
 Machinist is.*

 Machinist makes it easy to create test data within your tests.
 It generates data for the fields you don't care about, and constructs any necessary associated objects, leaving you to only specify the fields you *do* care about in your tests.
+For example:

     describe Comment do
       before do